The arthritis industry has some simple aids to help seniors with everyday tasks that can benefit residents in your assisted living home.

 Independence is a reality for many seniors living with arthritis in residential assisted living homes.

 Caregivers should be made aware of easy-to-use aids that assist seniors to perform basic activities of daily living with limited pain and discomfort.
+Pride Mobility Viva Power Lift Chairs may also be installed in the home of an aging senior who’s starting to have difficulty with mobility.

 Being able to do basic activities of daily living can be achieved with a few accommodations and a positive outlook.